 Regular Homeopathy Phytotherapy Others Number of farms

 + + - + 17

 + - + + 1

-+ + - 5
++ + - - 5

 + - - + 3

-+ 3
++ - - - 3

+- - - + 1

+30

-Table 2 Types of treatment categories in 30 Dutch organic dairy herds.
+Table 2 Types of treatment ca ategories in 30 Dutch organic dairy herds. i jpes of deadlient et tegomes in so baten organne aan j neras.

 Table 3 shows the most often used regular and alternative products, sorted according to the number of farms using the product.
 A registered Calcium Magnesium infusion preparation was used by many farmers to treat cows with milk fever.
 The second most used product was Avuloxil (Amoxicillin and clavulic acid), which was used to treat clinical mastitis.
 Excenel RTU (ceftiofurhydrochloride) is an antimicrobial agent that was used by many farmers to treat claw problems.
 Delvomast MC (Streptomycin and Nafcillin) was used to treat clinical and subclinical mastitis.
 Nine farmers used afterbirth capsules containing oxytetracycline to treat uterine infections and the retention of afterbirth.
 Of the alternative products, Cai pan (peppermint preparation) was the most often used product (12 farmers).
-The second most used product was Mamil phyt plus, which was also used to treat mastitis.
-Lachesis compositum was used by 5 farmers for indications such as clinical mastitis, uterine infectionss and skin cancer.
+The second most used product was used by 5 farmers for indications such as clinical mastitis, uterine infectionss and skin cancer.
 Calcarea carbonica (n=4) was used to treat milk fever.
 Calcarea phosphorica (not shown in the table) was used by three farmers to treat diarrhoea in calves.

-Table 3 The most often used veterinary medical products in 30 Dutch organic dairy herds.
+Table 3The most often used veterinary medical products in 30 Dutch organic dairyherds.